rescript-lang/bucklescript.github.io/website/blog/2020-05-06-exception-encoding.md

 ## What's the classical ReasonML exception encoding?

-In ReasonML, exception is structured data, take the two exception definitions below, for example
+In ReasonML, an exception is basically structured data.
+Let's have a look at the two exception definitions below:

 ```reasonml
 exception A of { x : int , y : string}